joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 ---

 This post outlines a tried & tested strategy for quickly planning and estimating MVP projects.
+This process departs a little from Agile/Scrum best practices.
+There are no guarantees on estimation quality which I believe is impossible to do for software projects, but it helps to provide a rough guide for new projects.

 ## Gather Requirements
 In order to plan you need to know what you should be building.